 Submit to IDFA Forum

-Scroll down for more information about submitting to IDFA Forum, including entry regulations, eligibility and practical info for Round Table Pitches and Rough Cut Screenings, selection regulations, fees, and our checklist and FAQ.
+Scroll down for more information about submitting to IDFA Forum, including entry regulations, eligibility and practical info for Round Table Pitches and Rough Cut Presentations, selection regulations, fees, and our checklist and FAQ.

 General entry regulations